TheRafal/simple-discord-bot-client/README.md

 # Text-based Discord Bot Client

-I was bored and didn't want to work on frontend so I wrote this to send some messages to my friends via bots.
+I was bored and didn't want to work on frontend or set up containers on server, so I wrote this to send some messages to my friends via bots.
 If I'll get bored once more, I'll probably add some new features.
 The client is text-based for now, maybe I'll create some UI later.

 # Installation & Setup